-As a kid I used to absolutely detest reading, in fact I didn’t like anything language related (as you can probably tell from my writing at times).
+As a kid I used to absolutely detest reading.
+In fact I didn’t like anything language related (as you can probably tell from my writing at times).

-Everyone’s different but I’ve often been a bit lazy in this area, however just lately I’ve got a real taste for it.
+Everyone’s different but I’ve often been a bit lazy in this area.
+However, just lately I’ve got a real taste for it.
 Reading is the best way to absorb the endless information out there and, the only way to perform better and think smarter is to know more.
-So I’ve tried to apply it to the markets just this last week, the results are really quite positive.
-It certainly means far fewer mistakes just by way of adding confidence to knowledge about a market before it gets going.
-I don’t necessarily mean from study but more a case of understanding each situation uniquely.
+So I’ve tried to apply it to the markets just this last week… the results are really quite positive.
+It certainly means far fewer mistakes just by way of adding confidence.
+Especially to pre-conceived knowledge about a market before it gets going.
+I don’t necessarily mean form study.
+But more a case of understanding each situation uniquely.

-Today Beyondtemptation ran in the 4.40 at Sedgefield which was starting to look like one of those instances this morning, the start of the race was beginning to look a little edgy so I dropped some of my stake (others were looking pretty keen) but having started at 7.0 in the live show it hit as low as 1.5 in-running!
-That’s pretty huge and I must admit I was out at around 4.5 with the horse leading pretty much the whole race and fading in the final stages.
+Today Beyondtemptation ran in the 4.40 at Sedgefield which was starting to look like one of those instances this morning.
+The start of the race was beginning to look a little edgy.
+Because of this I dropped some of my stake (others were looking pretty keen).
+Having started at 7.0 in the live show it hit as low as 1.5 in-running!
+That’s pretty huge and I must admit.
+I was out at around 4.5 with the horse leading pretty much the whole race and fading in the final stages.
 One to keep an eye on in the future for sure.
-The important thing to remember though is it’s not just the selected horse but the makeup of the race around it – taking half hour to read though the cards, previous runs etc in the morning certainly pays for itself when you catch a move like that, even on a small stake.
+The important thing to remember though is it’s not just the selected horse but the makeup of the race around it.
+Taking half hour to read though the cards, previous runs etc in the morning certainly pays for itself when you catch a move like that.
+Even on a small stake.

 I’m going to start incorporating more time to research and read through information in my morning routine as until now I’ve always been a bit lazy with it.
 Much like the last post it’s just something else to take time reading through before hand.